 The audience takes the seat of the moderator.
 The audience decides collectively what shall be seen, or what comment should be heard.
 There is no moderator that explains and simplifies the content for the audience.

-Florian Thalhofer invented this format for a series of 16 talk shows that took place at Münchner Kammerspiele – a theater in Munich.
-The format has been experienced in more than 40 venues since then.
+Florian Thalhofer and Tobias Hülswitt developed this format initially for a series of 16 Korsakow Shows that took place at Münchner Kammerspiele – in 2008 and 2009.
+More than 40 Korsakow Shows have been performed since then.